How to Remove Sticker Residue From a T-Shirt or Other Clothes

 The picture above shows my favorite shirt with the NYC "I Voted" sticker on it.
 Usually, this wouldn't be a problem.
 However, having left that sticker on this shirt for an entire three weeks, it is now stuck to my favorite shirt like cement.
 Moreover, even when I remove the sticker itself, the sticker residue still clings to the shirt like white on rice.
 So, how do I get sticker residue off my clothes?

 It turns out I am not the only one in this conundrum.
-A quick google search will give you hundreds of methods to remove sticker and sticker residue from t-shirts, different types of clothing and a variety of fabrics.
-In this one quick tutorial, I will try to cover all available methods so that you will never have to go through the pain and misery I experienced when trying to recover my favorite shirt.
+A quick google search will give you hundreds of methods to remove stickers and sticker residue from t-shirts, different types of clothing and a variety of fabrics.
+In this quick tutorial, I will try to cover all available methods so that you will never have to go through the pain and misery I experienced when trying to recover my favorite shirt.

-- Liquid & Chemical Adhesive Removers
+- Liquid and Chemical Adhesive Removers

-- Thermal & Mechanic Methods
+- Thermal and Mechanic Methods

-Liquid & Chemical Adhesive Removers
+Liquid and Chemical Adhesive Removers